danger/danger.systems/README.md

 ---

-So, check it out, as Danger supports things like Github, GitLab and BitBucket, we felt like it was a good move to start separating out our repos across the platforms.
+So, check it out, as Danger supports things like Github, GitLab and BitBucket, we felt like it was a good move to start separating out our repos(repositories) across the platforms.

 Especially as GitLab repos seems well oriented towards building static sites.